Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 </td>

 <td>
     Sends the client the list of all available perks from the server.
-Client has it's implementation
 </td>

 </tr>